xendit/xendit-components-web/README.md

 Call this from the click event of your submit button.

-Submission is only available when the session is active, a channel is active, any required information is collected, and another submission is not in progress.
+Submission is only available when the session is active, a channel is made current by creating a channel component, any required information is collected, and another submission is not in progress.
 Use the `submission-ready` and `submission-not-ready` events to know when submission is available.

 This calls the [create payment request](https://docs.xendit.co/apidocs/create-payment-request)